Australian Bureau of Statistics

 Incidence refers to the number of new cases of a particular characteristic, such as cancer, which occur within a certain period.
 This differs from prevalence, which refers to the number of cases of a particular characteristic that are present in a population at one point in time.

 Refers to people who identified themselves, or were identified by another household member, as being of Aboriginal and/or Torres Strait Islander origin.

-In this survey, a person was considered to have known diabetes if:
+In this survey, a person (who participated in the NHMS) was considered to have known diabetes if: